 - Quieter routes – Since many casual cyclists put away their bikes as the summer comes to a close, routes and cycle lanes are usually quieter.

 - Keep exercising – There’s lots of advice out there indicating that we need to exercise for at least 30 minutes a day.
 It can be hard to motivate yourself on colder days, but cycling is a really easy way to keep up the exercise, especially if you incorporate it into your daily commute.

 - Riding in new conditions is fun – As long as you’re prepared with the right safety equipment, riding in the rain or in darker conditions can be lots of fun and a completely new experience.

 Autumn cycling clothing

-Where else could we start?
-Choosing the right clothing can be the difference between an epic ride and a soaked-to-the-bone nightmare you’d rather forget.
-Luckily, choosing the right clothing for autumn couldn’t be easier, and we’ve pulled together some of our top tips and picks.
+Choosing the right clothing can be the difference between a great ride and a terrible one.
+Luckily, we’ve got everything you need to prepare for cycling in the cooler weather, and we’ve pulled together some of our top tips and picks.

 Autumn cycling clothing – what to look for?

-- Prepare for the conditions – There’s no denying it, if you ride in autumn, you’re going to encounter wetter and generally colder conditions, which is why choosing the right clothing is so important.
+- Prepare for the conditions – If you’re riding in autumn, you’re going to encounter wetter and generally colder conditions, which is why choosing the right clothing is so important.
 Try to stick to waterproof and windproof options.

-- Lightweight – OK, autumn is colder, but it’s not bone-chillingly cold.
-In fact, you’ll probably find you warm up very quickly while riding and may actually end up too warm.
+- Lightweight – While cooler than the summer, autumn weather is still a lot warmer than the winter months.
+In fact, you’ll probably find you warm up very quickly while riding and may end up too warm.
 Most riders tend to overdress and overheat as opposed to getting too cold.
-That’s where lightweight clothing comes in handy as you can easily remove layers as you warm up and store them away.
+That’s where lightweight clothing comes in handy, as you can easily remove layers as you warm up.